In 'Dirt,' Bill Buford Is Able To Offer An Authentic Adventure In French Cooking

 If you aren't interested in France or Europe or food, this book may not be for you, as it is incredibly detailed and focused on these topics.
 But if you are, it's a feast.

-We meet the cast of characters central to Buford's culinary and cultural education: the chefs — including the Pope of French cuisine, Paul Bocuse — and the simple boulanger, Bob, who owns the bakery below his apartment where Buford does his first culinary internship.
+We meet the cast of characters central to Buford's culinary and cultural education: the chefs — including the Pope of French cuisine, Paul Bocuse — and the simple boulanger, Bob, who owns the bakery below his apartment and with whom Buford does his first culinary internship.

 Buford obsesses over the intersecting currents of French and Italian culinary history.
 He pours over cookbooks: La Varenne's 1651 Le Cuisinier François, but also worn, family recipe books picked up at flea markets.
 "I coveted stained, used, filthy ones," he says, "and found an almost addictive pleasure in flipping through pages that had been studied, in some cases, more than a century before."